-This refers to the process of educating your subscribers about your products and services and converting those leads into customers.
+Nurturing leads involves educating your leads on the value of your product and service, and building trust by sharing genuinely helpful content.
 According to Content Marketing Institute, 31% of B2B marketers say email newsletters are the best way to nurture leads.
 (Content Marketing Institute, 2020)

 3. Driving Sales

-This part is the most important in your email marketing strategy.
-77% of B2B email marketers leverage email marketing to drive sales and visits to their websites (Super Office, 2021)
+Driving sales should be the end goal of your email marketing strategy.
+77% of B2B email marketers leverage email marketing to drive sales and visits to their websites.
+(Super Office, 2021)